coleoguy/comptraits/scripts/README.txt

 t.tests.R: this script runs a t-test for fewer cohorts (5) versus more cohorts (8) and fewer cohorts (5) versus many "jd" cohorts (15) for the success, partial success, and failure matrices.

-calc_percerr.R: this script calculates the percent error for how well LCA infers the correct magnitudes of the architectures based on an expected beta coeff for each trait

-mean_percerr.R: this script calculates the mean percent error for various items within the res_a_percerr.csv file
+calc_percent_error.R: this script calculates the percent error for how well LCA infers the correct magnitudes of the architectures based on an expected beta coeff for each trait. this script also calculates the mean percent error for add, subtract, and multiply compound traits with elemental traits of a&a, a&d, d&d, aa&aa, ad&ad, dd&dd.